 There are two key benefits associated with non-habitual resident status.
-The has to do with how taxable income works for Portuguese residents.
+This has to do with how taxable income works for Portuguese residents.

 Portuguese income tax works on a scale system in the same way it does in the UK.
 The rate of tax starts at 14.5% and scales up to 48%.

 However, if you qualify as a non-habitual tax resident, your income tax is capped at a flat rate of 20%.
 This special treatment for personal income tax lasts for a 10-year period, meaning the total savings could be huge.

 The second benefit is nearly all foreign sources of income are exempt from tax in Portugal.
 This includes foreign employment income and capital gains.

 So far, we have covered the main benefits, but there are other advantages of becoming a non-habitual tax resident.
 The graphic below highlights some of the other benefits of the special tax regime.

 As we mentioned above, income from a foreign source is exempt from tax in Portugal under the NHR scheme.
 However, this doesn’t mean it is not taxed at all.

 The NHR tax regime works with double taxation agreements (DTAs).
 A DTA is a treaty between two countries that try to prevent you from being taxed in two countries on one source of income.